kuatcapital/testnets-7/entrypoint-pubtest-2/README.md

   - Recommended value: `0.01ibc/8A138BC76D0FB2665F8937EC2BF01B9F6A714F6127221A0E155106A45E09BCC5`.
 - Configure `persistent_peers` in `nano ~/.entrypoint/config/config.toml`.
   - Recommended value: `persistent_peers = "81bf2ade773a30eccdfee58a041974461f1838d8@185.107.68.148:26656,d57c7572d58cb3043770f2c0ba412b35035233ad@80.64.208.169:26656"`.
-- Move the downloaded genesis file to `~/.entrypoint/config/genesis.json`.
+- Move the downloaded genesis file to `~/.entrypoint/config/genesis.json` if you're syncing from scratch.
 - Configure State Sync in `$DAEMON_HOME/config/config.toml` by following [this guide](https://explorer.entrypoint.zone/entrypoint/statesync).
   - Remember to add the port to the RPC server: `https://testnet-rpc.entrypoint.zone:443`
   - Two RPC servers are needed, and it is recommended to find a different RPC server, but the same one can be reused.